conrad-mukai/terraform-aws-lambda-alarm/README.md

 1. an S3 bucket for storing the zip file for the Lambda function; and
 1. an IAM role granting the Lambda function runtime access.

-The S3 bucket should enable versioning to support rollback to previous versions of the code.
-The module does not support rollback so it should be done manually.
-When a fix is in place the module can be used to deploy the new code.
+The S3 bucket should optionally enable versioning so versions of the code are archived.

 At a minimum the IAM role should allow `cloudwatch:PutMetricData`.
 If logging is desired then `logs:CreateLogGroup`, `logs:CreateLogStream`, and